Are procurement teams 2020 ready?

 Process over relationships?

-And yet, as we have blogged about before, procurement can sometimes be its own worst enemy adopting a transactional and process driven approach rather than a relationship driven and strategic one.
+And yet, , procurement can sometimes be its own worst enemy adopting a transactional and process driven approach rather than a relationship driven and strategic one.
 Take the example of a tender we submitted through an e-procurement system to attract and source procurement talent.
 We didn’t win and when we asked for feedback we were incredulous at the reason.
 Quite simply, no marks were awarded for our specialism in procurement.

 Against a backdrop of a talent crisis in procurement, it is vital that both procurement leaders and HR take a relationship driven approach to specialist recruitment suppliers if they are to deliver real value to the business.

-If you are considering a new role take a look at our latest job listings – and if you are looking for new talent read about our talent attraction strategies and how we add value.
+If you are considering a new role take a look at our latest job listings – and if you are looking for new talent read about our .